-The Exploratory lifecycle is based on the Lean Start-Up principles advocated by Eric Ries.
-The philosophy is to minimize up-front investments in solutions in favor of small experiments that are market tested and measured early and often during the project.
+The Exploratory lifecycle is based on the Lean Start-Up principles advocated by Eric Ries and improved with strategies for complex adaptive systems from Cynefin.
+The aim of this lifecycle is to minimize up-front investments in solutions in favor of small experiments that are market tested and measured early and often during the project.
 As the solution is being developed, the delivery team has the opportunity to deliver what is truly required based on feedback from actual usage.

 Figure: DAD’s Exploratory lifecycle (click to expand).

 Now let’s describe how the Exploratory lifecycle works.
 There are six activities to this lifecycle:

 - Envision.
 Your team will explore the idea and identify one or more potential implementation strategy for implementing it.
 This could be as simple as getting a few people together in a room to model storm both the business vision and your technical options on whiteboard and paper.
 You want to do just enough thinking to identify viable hypotheses for what your customers actually want.
 These hypotheses need to be testable, which implies that you need to identify how you are going to measure the effectiveness of the new functionality that you produce.